Veterans & First Responders Partnerships

 The Trevor Project

 The Trevor Project is the world’s largest suicide prevention and crisis intervention organization for LGBTQ young people.
-If you are in crisis, feeling suicidal, or need a safe and judgment-free place to talk 24/7 call The Trevor Lifeline 1-866-488-7386.
+If you are in crisis, feeling suicidal, or need a judgment-free place to talk 24/7 call The Trevor Lifeline 1-866-488-7386.

 Therapy for Black Girls